solita/solita.github.com/_posts/2020-06-15-cheap-software-is-expensive.md

 ### Measure regularly, and check the direction

 And of course, with the agile methodologies, we like to stop often, demonstrate what we have, and check the direction.
 It's often possible that something that seemed important suddenly seems less important.
 Or something that was not thought at all rises to be essential.
-Or we might find a way to do an elegant shortcut that actually costs less and provides more or equal value to what was originally though.
+Or we might find a way to do an elegant shortcut that costs less and provides more or equal value to what was originally though.
 While we are doing the project and seeing the results evolve, our wisdom increases every week.
 It's at the peak near the end of the project.
 If we did the prioritization well, that should be the point where all essentials were done, and we are working on tinier things that will bring some good and can still be done.

 ### Cut that waste